You can customize the content and language of an invoice to meet the needs of your business:

 Public support information

 Invoices include any public information that you’ve specified in your account details, such as your phone number or website address.
-Here you’ll also be able exclude your support phone number on invoices.
+Here you can also exclude your support phone number on invoices.
 This setting also determines whether or not your support phone number appears on other customer facing documents like the payment receipt and refund receipt.

 Stripe allows customization of customer-facing emails and UIs on the Branding Settings page.

 The following brand settings are available: